 then you were tossed out of the bar!

 This was another classic 80s video game with a simple concept - serve beer, collect the empties and tips - proving that simple ideas work the best.

 Here you can see an old Atari 2600 cartridge and manual.
 This version, along with versions for the other Atari consoles and the 8-bit computers was made available in 1984.

 Screen grab of the coin-op arcade version

 Well, this is the 8-bit computer version I played back in the mid 80s, when I was about 15 years old.
 Comparing it to the C64 version it seems to play a lot faster, although that may be due to the video clip featuring harder levels on the C64, of course.

 I'm not one for getting into the old Commodore versus Atari argument (an argument that continued with the 16-bit machines), and it's a simple fact that there were good and bad video game conversions on both formats.
 In the case of Tapper, both versions seem pretty good to me and are far better than the Amstrad CPC version below.

 This is certainly a very colourful version of the game, but it doesn't appear to play very smoothly or quickly, and judging by the comments on Youtube, this wasn't the best of conversions.
-Apparantly, the problem is basicly that game changes speed depending on how many sprites are on screen.
+Apparantly, the problem is that the game changes speed depending on how many sprites are on screen - the machine simply doesn't cope very well.
 That very basic General Instrument AY-3-8912 sound chip music is very annoying, too!